[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 • Maximum Oxygen Intake ( VO2 Max ): More amount of oxygen taken up and utilized during exercise will improve endurance capacity

-• Pulmonary Diffusion: It is the exchange of oxygen and carbon dioxide between lungs and the blood.
+• Pulmonary Diffusion: It is the exchange of oxygen and carbon dioxide between the lungs and the blood.
 More and faster this diffusion improves endurance

 • Lactic acid tolerance: More lactic acid tolerance delays fatigue and tiredness, which improves endurance